This page contains affiliate links.

 The best way is to subscribe by email.
 New blog posts will delivered to your inbox once a day at the most.
 On the days when I haven’t posted anything, you will not be emailed.
 Email addresses are private and secure and I never share them with anyone.

 As an added bonus, when you subscribe and confirm your email address, you’ll receive a downloadable copy my latest e-cookbook!

 You can unsubscribe at anytime.
-A link to unsubscribe is found in each email at the top and the bottom.
+A link to unsubscribe is found in each email at the bottom.

 How do I find a particular recipe on your site?

-I have two search boxes on my site.
-One is found at the top right and the other is on the sidebar.
+Look for the search box in the top right hand corner.
 Simply type in what you are looking for and a list of related posts will show up.

 I also have a Recipe Index.
 Feel free to browse and check out all the recipes!
 Each recipe is printable, too.

 How do I know if you were paid for a post?

 Easy.
 I will tell you.
 I always disclose in my sponsored posts (or review posts) if I’ve been compensated to write the post.
 I believe it’s important for reader trust to be transparent.
 For me personally as a reader of blogs, I like to know within the post if it’s a sponsored post.
 It doesn’t sit well for me to not disclose.
-It’s also required by law for companies in the USA to disclose a compensated relationship.
+It’s also required by law for companies in the USA and Canada to disclose a compensated relationship.

 Can I write a guest post for your site?